Patient comfort and well-being are of primary focus and importance.

 Prostate Seed Implants

 Prostate seed implants are now available through the Radiation Oncology Center.
 The process involves embedding 80 to 100 low energy I-25 radioactive "seeds" into the prostate.
-A radiation physicist and dosimetrist use results from an ultrasound study to determine the number and exact placement of the seeds.
+A radiation physicist and dosimetrist use result from an ultrasound study to determine the number and exact placement of the seeds.
 A radiation oncologist inserts preloaded implant needles into the prostate to embed the seeds.
 A computed tomography (CT) scan verifies the location of the seeds in the prostate.
 The actual implant procedure is performed in one of the operating suites at St. Joseph Regional Medical Center.

 To learn more about Radiation Oncology, click below: